4 Days in Key West, Florida: Travel Guide

 Things to Do in Key West

 Spend a beach day at Smathers Beach (pictured on right), Key West’s best public beach for swimming and tanning!
-The ocean here is beautiful and pleasant to swim in, the beach is clean and not crowded, and the views are so peaceful with palm trees jutting over the ocean.
+The ocean here is beautiful and pleasant to swim in, the beach is clean and not crowded, and the views are so peaceful with palm trees hanging over the sand.
 If you’re looking for cheap things to do in Key West for adults, visiting Smathers beach is perfect!
-You can rent chairs, umbrellas, floats, etc. right on the beach or just bring your own.
-Soaking up some sun on the beach was my family’s favorite part of our Key West girls trip 4-day itinerary that we spent 2 whole days at the beach!
+You can also rent chairs, umbrellas, floats, and more right on the beach.
+Soaking up some sun on the beach was my family’s favorite part of our Key West girls trip so we spent 2 whole days of our 4-day itinerary at the beach!

 Visit the Hemingway Home & Museum, where Ernest Hemingway wrote many of his famous books